Customers' Starlink installations

 Care in the use of ladders is always wise so one cannot be too critical of Lee, however all our kits (the aerials kits as well as the Starlink kits) come with a screw eye which makes using ladders much safer.

 I ordered all the kit I needed for my Starlink installation from ATV, their extensive website gave me a great insight into what I had in store.
 The next day Justin from ATV called me out of courtesy to try and understand my intention as the order looked a little out of sorts to him.
 We had a chat and I had indeed ordered too many U-bolts and I possibly needed another wall bracket but may get away with it so I didn't bother.
 It was good to talk to a vendor who actually cared about me getting the right kit to do the right job.
 The day of the installation I popped into Wickes for some 10mm Rawlbolts and cable clips.
 I decided to put the dish near to the apex of my roof line, luckily I own a large three stage extension ladder so I was good to go.
 After a bit of measuring I marked up for the 16mm holes (rawlbolt diameter) for my wall mounting bracket and drilled the holes.
 I then attached the rawlbolts to the wall bracket and pushed them home into the drilled holes.
 I used my socket set to tighten up the bolts after which the mount was very securely fixed in place.
 I next mounted the Starlink dish to the cranked pole with the pole coupler and zip tied the cable part way down the pole.
 The pole was heavy and a little cumbersome but I managed to get the end of it through the one U-bolt I'd pre-attached to the wall bracket.
 I then altered the angle and height of the pole until I was happy, added the second U-bolt and tightened them both up.
-After zip tying more of the cable to the pole I then used the cable clips to fix the cable to the wall, this proved the most difficult thing to do as my mortar and bricks were so very hard!
-Having done the install I plugged in the Starlink router and was online within minutes.
+After zip tying more of the cable to the pole I then used the cable clips to fix the cable to the wall, this proved the most difficult thing to do as my mortar and bricks were so very hard! (if necessary drill small holes in the mortar or bricks, then bash in tight wooden plugs before hammering the clip nails into them) Having done the install I plugged in the Starlink router and was online within minutes.
 After surveying the work afterwards I noticed a small wobble on the dish, it wasn't a great problem but I thought it may cause an issue if the wind got up, Justin from ATV was right, I did indeed need two wall mounting brackets!
 I went back on ATV's website and ordered another bracket and pair of U-Bolts.
 The kit turned up the next day and I was able to finish the job!
 Many thanks to Justin for the great products and service, I will be recommending ATV to my friends, I just wish I'd gone with his first suggestion of having two brackets, Regards Richard.

 Nice install Richard.
 As regards tie wraps for the cable tape is usually used by aerial installers for these reasons.